-Tsunesaburo Makiguchi the educator's strongly defiant spirit and disdain for worldly advancement, traits that can only be described as innate (although strictly speaking, human beings are formed as a result of interaction with their environment, so we should not really describe anyone as having such characteristics at birth), allow us depict him as a radicalist.
-We may speculate as to whether Makiguchi chose to be a "contrary" "eccentric" of a person, deliberately putting himself in situations not to his benefit as a result of his natural tendencies, but what we can say for sure is that he was by nature an unselfish man of great integrity.
+The reason we are justified in portraying the thinker Tsunesaburo Makiguchi as a radicalist is that he had a strongly defiant spirit and disdain for worldly advancement, traits that can only be described as innate (although strictly speaking, human beings are formed as a result of interaction with their environment, so we should not really describe anyone as having such characteristics from birth).
+We may speculate as to whether Makiguchi chose to be a contrary, eccentric person, deliberately putting himself in situations not to his benefit as a result of his natural tendencies, but what we can say for sure is that he was by nature an unselfish man of great integrity.

 This aspect of his nature becomes apparent when we chart the course of Tsunesaburo Makiguchi's life.
-At least three times in his life Makiguchi was blessed with chance encounters that had he wished to, he could have used to "go up in the world" and win himself what is often called "a place in the sun," i.e. the kind of encounters most people would jump at as the chance of a lifetime.
+At least three times in his life Makiguchi was blessed with chance encounters that, had he wished to, he could have used to "go up in the world" and win himself what is often called "a place in the sun," the kind of encounters most people would jump at as the chance of a lifetime.
 Three times, and each time Makiguchi spurned the good luck that came his way.
-This casual disdain for opportunities to distinguish himself that a more worldly person would soon have taken advantage of is the very essence of who Makiguchi was, and these encounters represent in fact the most critical crossroads in his life in terms of the emergence of Tsunesaburo Makiguchi the educational thinker.
+This casual disregard for opportunities to distinguish himself that a more worldly person would soon have taken advantage of is the very essence of who Makiguchi was, and these encounters represent in fact the most critical crossroads in his life in terms of the emergence of Tsunesaburo Makiguchi the thinker.

-Makiguchi's first chance for worldly advancement came at the age of sixteen or seventeen, when he was still known by the name Choshichi Makiguchi.
+Makiguchi's first chance for worldly advancement came at the age of 16 or 17, when he was still known by the name Choshichi Makiguchi.

 The young Makiguchi traveled to Otaru in Hokkaido in 1885.
-His birthplace, the village of Arahama (now Arahama in Kashiwazaki city, Niigata Prefecture) had prospered considerably from the shipping that plied the waters of the Sea of Japan between Honshu and Hokkaido during the years of the shogunate.
-By the 1880s however the village was suffering from the rapid rise of modern steamships, resulting in a drastic decline from prosperity toward destitution.
-Choshichi would have witnessed every detail of the sudden drop in the standard of living of his adopted grandfather Zendayu Makiguchi from a tolerable existence to extreme poverty.
+His birthplace, the village of Arahama (now Arahama in Kashiwazaki City, Niigata Prefecture) had prospered considerably from the shipping that plied the waters of the Sea of Japan between Honshu and Hokkaido during the years of the shogunate.
+By the 1880s, however, the village was suffering from the rapid rise of modern steamships, resulting in a drastic decline from prosperity toward destitution.
+Choshichi would have witnessed every detail of the sudden drop in the standard of living of the family of his uncle, Zendayu Makiguchi, into which he had been adopted, to one of extreme poverty.
 Even had this not been the case, during this period farming all over Japan was in the process of polarizing between an affluent landlord class and a landless class, and a succession of economic policies enacted by the government and designed to advance the capitalist system, such as currency reform and excessive taxes, inevitably strained the already meager resources of mountain and fishing villages, which were very much at the bottom of the economic pile.
 To compound the difficulties of rural areas, in 1885 the country was hit by a series of floods, contributing even further to the recession.
-These were the circumstances that prompted Choshichi to leave for Hokkaido with the help of his other grandfather, Shiroji Watanabe.
+These were the circumstances that prompted Choshichi to leave for Hokkaido with the help of another uncle, Shiroji Watanabe.

 The young Makiguchi did not however find work immediately, only after much searching eventually securing a position as errand boy at the Otaru police station.
-This job of errand boy at the police station, in itself a humble post in the scheme of things, could, had Choshichi been so inclined, opened the door to his "place in the sun" and become the first step on the road to worldly success.
+This job of errand boy at the police station, in itself a humble post in the scheme of things, could, had Choshichi been so inclined, have opened the door to his place in the sun and become the first step on the road to worldly success.